 The IT industry has been evolving, and will continue to evolve at a rapid pace; and with the advent of the cloud computing, the rate of evolution is accelerating significantly.
-Back in January 2010, when we started work on the first guide in this series, Windows Azure offered only a basic set of features such as compute, storage and database.
+Back in January 2010, when we started work on the first guide in this series, Microsoft Azure offered only a basic set of features such as compute, storage and database.
 Two years later, as we write this guide, we have available many more advanced features that are useful in a variety of scenarios.

 Meanwhile, general acceptance and use of cloud computing by organizations has also been evolving.
 In 2010, most of the people I talked to were interested in the cloud, but weren't actually working on real projects.
 This is no longer the case.
 I'm often impressed by the amount of knowledge and experience that customers have gained.
 There's no doubt in my mind that industry as a whole is heading for the cloud.

 However, transition to the cloud is not going to happen overnight.
 Most organizations still have a lot of IT assets running in on-premises datacenters.
 These will eventually be migrated to the cloud, but a shift to the next paradigm always takes time.
 At the moment we are in the middle of a transition between running everything on-premises and hosting everything in the cloud.
 "Hybrid" is a term that represents the application that positions its architecture somewhere along this continuum.
 In other words, hybrid applications are those that span the on-premises and cloud divide, and which bring with them a unique set of challenges that must be addressed.
 It is to address these challenges that my team and I have worked hard to provide you with this guide.